gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

   **Note**: You can include as many ``agent*`` queries as you like, however you will only get Statements that include all agents you query, in addition to those queried for ``subject`` and ``object``.
-Furthermore, to include multiple agents on our particular implementation, which uses the AWS API Gateway, you must include a suffix to each agent key, such as ``agent0`` and ``agent1``, or else all but one agent will be stripped out.
+Furthermore, to include multiple agents on our particular implementation, you must include a suffix to each agent key, such as ``agent0`` and ``agent1``, or else all but one agent will be stripped out.
 Note that you need not use integers, you can add any suffix you like, e.g. ``agentOfDestruction=TP53`` would be entirely valid.

   - Example 1: To obtain Statements that involve SMAD2 in any role, add ``agent=SMAD2`` to the query.